Loedn/algokit-subscriber-rb/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue)](LICENSE.txt)

 A Ruby library for subscribing to Algorand blockchain transactions with comprehensive filtering, balance change tracking, and ARC-28 event support.
+This repo is a port of [Algokit Subscriber TS](https://github.com/algorandfoundation/algokit-subscriber-ts)

 ## Features